An increasing number of young people, male and female, are choosing to be part of our great game as field, boundary or goal umpires.

 Umpiring is one the most important aspects of Australian football and offers fantastic avenues to be involved whilst enjoying numerous fitness benefits.

-AFL Victoria, through the network of community leagues, is able to provide a significant amount of assistance for those seeking to become an umpire.
+AFL Victoria, through the network of community leagues and Regional Commissions, is able to provide a significant amount of assistance for those seeking to become an umpire.

 Fill out the enquiry form to register your interest in becoming an umpire.
 These details will be passed on to the relevant local umpiring group in your area who will contact you and provide you with the information relating to that group.